AbhiArya20/camera-gallery/README.md

 - Capture Picture and Videos from web camera
 - Apply Filter
--  View all captured images in a gallery layout
+- View all captured images in a gallery layout (locally in indexedDB)
+- Download images or videos

 ##### Technologies used
 - HTML5